S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

    $ ssh root@206.189.151.124 -p 2200
    ```

-   You should now be able to log in to the server as `root`.
+   You should now be able to log in to the server as `root` on port 2200.
 The `-p` option explicitly tells at what port the SSH server operates on.
 It now no more operates on port number 22.

 ### 5. Configure Timezone to Use UTC